htutarkar67/ICT111-WatchMate-MVP/README.md

 ## Primary Target User

-Movie viewers who find it difficult to discover films that match their interests and often spend a long time selecting what to watch due to the extensive range of movies available.
+Movie viewers who experience challenges in discovering films that fit their interests and often spend a significant amount of time deciding what to watch because of the large number of available movie choices.
+.

 ## Persona Summary